Ann Forsyth

 Affiliations

-Forsyth is the Director of the Masters in Urban Planning program at Harvard, the Healthy Places Design Lab, and the New Towns Initiative.
-At Harvard, Forsyth is also affiliated with the Joint Center for Housing StudiesHarvard Center for Population and Development StudiesHarvard University Center for the EnvironmentWeatherhead Center for International Affairs, the Harvard Mellon Urban Initiative, the Harvard-China Project and the Harvard Global Health InstituteShe has directed a number of longer-term projects described under reflective practice on the research page.
+At Harvard, Forsyth has been the Director of the Masters in Urban Planning program (2012-2025) and Chair of the Department of Urban Planning and Design (2023-2025).
+She co-directs the Healthy Places Design Lab, and the New Towns Initiative.
+Forsyth is an affiliate of the Joint Center for Housing StudiesHarvard Center for Population and Development StudiesHarvard University Center for the EnvironmentWeatherhead Center for International Affairs, the Harvard Mellon Urban Initiative, the Harvard University Asia Center, the Harvard-China Project, and the Harvard Global Health Institute.
+She has directed several longer-term projects described under reflective practice on the research page.

-Publications, Editorships, and Web Sites
+Publications, Editorships, and Awards

 Forsyth has won over sixty awards, citations, named lectureships, and fellowships for individual and collaborative professional and research work.
 These include national awards for professional and research contributions from the American Planning Association (APA), American Institute of Certified Planners (AICP), Association of Collegiate Schools of Planning (ACSP), American Society of Landscape Architects (ASLA), Environmental Design Research Association (EDRA), Planning Institute of Australia (PIA); and state level awards from APA, ASLA, and PIA.
-Publications have received awards and honorable mentions, and have been listed as official finalists or in top ten lists by the Association for European Schools of Planning (AESOP) Best Paper Prize, PIA, Australian Peter Harrison Memorial Prize, Journal of the American Planning Association, and Planetizen, as well as state-level awards from the APA, PIA, and ASLA.
+Publications have received awards and honorable mentions and have been listed as official finalists or in the top ten lists by the Association for European Schools of Planning (AESOP) Best Paper Prize, PIA, Australian Peter Harrison Memorial Prize, Journal of the American Planning Association, and Planetizen, as well as state-level awards from the APA, PIA, and ASLA.

 Publications